jkobti/yetAnotherBoilerplate/Docs/k8s.md

 # Kubernetes Platform Guide

-This companion to `Docs/main.md` captures the Kubernetes-first operational model for the boiler project.
+This companion to `Docs/main.md` captures the Kubernetes-first operational model for the yetanotherboilerplate project.
 Use it when evolving infrastructure automation, onboarding new services, or adjusting cluster-level workflows.

 ## 1. Activation & Deactivation Strategy